braintree/curator/README.md

 Librarian stores objects in riak using the id as the key.
 The value is a json representation of the instance_values of the object.
 Your repository can implement serialize/deserialize to get different behavior.

-The bucket name in riak is librarian:<environment>:collection.
+The bucket name in riak is `librarian:<environment>:collection`.
 The collection is derived from the name of the Repository class, and it can be overriden.
-For example, if you implement a NoteRepository, the riak bucket will be librarian:development:notes in development mode, and librarian:production:notes in production mode.
+For example, if you implement a NoteRepository, the riak bucket will be `librarian:development:notes` in development mode, and `librarian:production:notes` in production mode.